Dante (Devil May Cry): In other media

 He appears in other media based on the video games, including two light novels by Shinya Goikeda.
 A young Dante, Tony Redgrave (トニー) is chased by assassins, and he searches for a demonic statue, known as the Beastheads, in a Devil May Cry 2 prequel.
 A Devil May Cry 4 novel by Bingo Morihashi reprises Dante's role in the game, revealing his interest in Nero after discovering his resemblance to his brother Vergil.
 A Devil May Cry 3 manga follows Dante before the game's events; a comic of the first game was published by Dreamwave Productions, and an anime, Devil May Cry: The Animated Series, follows him as he solves cases involving demons while guarding a young girl named Patty Lowell.
-DmC: Devil May Cry's version of Dante appears in the game's prequel comic, The Chronicles of Vergil, when he receives the Rebellion sword to fight demons.
+DmC: Devil May Cry's version of Dante appears in the game's prequel comic, DmC: Devil May Cry: The Chronicles of Vergil, when he receives the Rebellion sword to fight demons.
 The anime inspired two CD dramas whose narrative involves Dante's life.
 In 2019, Tomio Ogata authored a manga that features Dante's actions in Devil May Cry 5 as he meets V.

 In the play Sengoku Basara vs. Devil May Cry he was played by Hiroki Suzuki.
 In the musical Devil May Cry: The Live Hacker, he was portrayed by Ryōma Baba.
-The popularity of the Devil May Cry series led to a line of action figures, produced by Toycom; Kaiyodo produced a similar line for Devil May Cry 2 and a Devil May Cry 3 Dante action figure.
+The popularity of the Devil May Cry series led to a line of action figures, produced by Toycom;

+In Studio Mir's 2025 animated series, Dante is voiced by Johnny Yong Bosch.
+There, the US Government seek Dante's amulet he inherited from his mother and is found through Enzo.
+Dante faces the White Rabbit, a demonic terrorist, orchestrates a break-in at the Vatican City Museum so that he can steal the Force Edge, a sword once owned by the Sparda.
+Baines hires mercenaries to track down Dante and procure the amulet, overseen by an elite team of DARKCOM agents led by Mary Ann Arkham.
+After being captured, Dante faces the White Rabbit, a demonic terrorist seeking to merge the human and demon realms and needs Dante's amulet.
+Dante awakens his demon powers in the fights while protecting humans.
+Although Dante manages to protect the world from the White Rabbit's forces, he is paralyzed by Mary and cryogenically imprisoned by the military who take his items.